SafeExamBrowser/seb-testing/win/2.2pre/README.md

 Fixed bugs:
 - The desktop background picture is now also removed on PCs running Windows 7.
-- If SEB cannot terminate or force quit prohibited applications (Config Tool / Applications / Prohibited Processes) because they are running with other user permissions, then it asks to enter the quit/restart password (which exam supervisors/supporters should know) to continue running.
+- If SEB cannot terminate or force quit prohibited applications (Config Tool / Applications / Prohibited Processes) because they are running with other user permissions, then the exam is blocked and SEB asks to enter the quit/restart password (which exam supervisors/supporters should know) to continue.

 Known limitations:
 - This preview version does not yet automatically generate URL filter rules when external additional resources are added.
 Activate URL filtering and create filter rules manually.